 This is a minimally invasive treatment, that’s non-ablative, it’s safe and painless with no anaesthesia required and it’s greatly accepted and tolerated by patients.

 The key in making informed decisions on industrial medical devices and optical laser technology package is to understand comprehensively the details of what constitutes the science of laser delivery output, optimization and tissue demand selection.

 Technology considerations and constructs is based on functional physiologic mechanism and biologically healthy nuances in the oral systemic metrics pathophysiological process of disease.
 This logic will continue to reflect the optimal solution of specific timed and typed sequence of intervention and renders an expected clinical outcome.

 The scope of this presentation is the summary of global laser package technologies available on the market, differentiated comparison-based value proposition, and excellence in logic in product evaluation and package selection.

 The increasing number of periodontal infections, causes the negative impact on systemic diseases and evidence of complications during dental and implant treatment, highlight the need for dentists to search for cause-and-effect relationships to identify efficacious treatments.

 To ensure long-term success and a highly predictable outcome of the treatments, dentists should be heedful of the first signs of inflammation and perform effective treatments.
-To achieve an effective treatment, periopathogens need to be eliminated.
-Usually, conventional treatments are complemented with additional antibacterial therapy with the use of antiseptics.
+To achieve successful treatment, periopathogens need to be eliminated.
+Usually, conventional treatments are complemented with additional antibacterial therapy with the use of antiseptics or antibiotics.
 However, research has so far proven the efficacy of laser therapy, as an adjunct to the conventional treatment.
 Laser treatment is used for the decontamination of periodontal tissue and the cementum on the root surfaces.
-It is a non invasive medical treatment as it relies on the strong bactericidal and detoxifying properties of the laser.
+It is a non-invasive medical treatment as it relies on the strong bactericidal and detoxifying properties of the laser.